ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 | 6 | `ge-0/0/4` |
 | 7 | `ge-0/0/5` |
 | 8 | `ge-0/0/6` |
-{: caption="Table 1.
-Interface names and mappings for a stand-alone vSRX VM" caption-side="bottom"}
+{: caption="Interface names and mappings for a stand-alone vSRX VM" caption-side="bottom"}

 The following table shows information for a pair of vSRX VMs in a cluster (node 0 and node 1).